Western Animation: The Scarlet Pumpernickel

 - And, as with all seen-it-all suicides (or any kind of suicide) on Looney Tunes, don't expect to see this on American TV uncut and uncensored note .
 You're better off getting it uncut on video, DVD, or Internet.

 - Actually subverted, since the bullet hole is in his hat afterwards.
+Still, American TV is very touchy when it comes to using Suicide as Comedy.

-- Shout Out to Shakespeare: Twice misquoted by Daffy — "Vanity, thy name is woman!"note and "Parting is such sweet stuff."note
+- Shout-Out: To Shakespeare: Twice misquoted by Daffy — "Vanity, thy name is woman!"note and "Parting is such sweet stuff."note

 - Standard Snippet: Several, as is typical of a Carl Stalling score, including "Hooray for Hollywood" to set the scene at the studio; the Boccherini minuet to show that we are in The Cavalier Years; Ben Jonson's "Song: To Celia for the love scene; Suppé's Banditenstreiche during the chase scenes; and, of course, Richard Wagner's bridal chorus during the wedding.